 Hydrology is the study of liquid water’s properties, especially its movement in relation to land.
-For much of history, scientists believed that Antarctica contained to no liquid water; however during the Soviet Antarctic expeditions of 1959 to 1964 the Russian scientist Andrey Kapitsa along with others used seismic sounding (measuring how seismic waves pass through different materials) to discover a large body of water below the Antarctic ice sheet, later named Lake Vostok.
+For much of history, scientists believed that Antarctica contained no liquid water; however during the Soviet Antarctic expeditions of 1959 to 1964 the Russian scientist Andrey Kapitsa along used seismic sounding (measuring how seismic waves pass through different materials) to discover a large body of water below the Antarctic ice sheet, later named Lake Vostok.
 Since then, 378 other subglacial lakes have been found in Antarctica through the use of aerial surveys and various remote sensing technologies.

 These subglacial lakes are some of the least explored natural features on earth, and we are only beginning to understand the web of relationships between water, ice, and earth in the subglacial biome.
-Through using a variety of techniques, the SALSA project will to build off the foundational research provided by the WISSARD project in order better understand the dynamics of this hydrological system.
+Through using a variety of techniques, the SALSA project will to build off the foundational research provided by the WISSARD project to better understand the dynamics of this hydrological system.